Ayoze Placeres

-Ayoze Placeres Delgado (born 31 July 1991) is a Spanish footballer who plays for Atlético Paso as a central defender.
+Ayoze Placeres Delgado (born 31 July 1991) is a Spanish footballer who plays for Tercera Federación club Mensajero as a centre-back.

 Football career

 Born in Santa Cruz de Tenerife, Canary Islands, Placeres finished his graduation with CD Tenerife's youth setup, and made his senior debuts with the reserves in the 2010–11 season, in Tercera División.
 On 21 May 2011 he made his official debut with the first team, starting and playing the full 90 minutes in a 2–1 away success over Albacete Balompié, in the Segunda División championship.

 On 24 January 2013 Placeres was loaned to CD Marino, in Segunda División B. He subsequently resumed his career in that category, representing UD Las Palmas Atlético, FC Cartagena, Mérida AD, Burgos CF and Unionistas de Salamanca CF.